freemarker/freemarker-tutorials/01-hello-world/README.md

 ### AppInitializer.java

-The file just tells the webapp where to look for the app configuration (
+AppInitializer.java [source](src/main/java/AppInitializer.java) tells Spring where to look for the webapp configuration.
+Historically this was handled by a `servlet.xml` file.
+Pretty standard stuff—not much to see here.
+(You would have this file for any Spring MVC project)

 ```java
 public class AppInitializer implements WebApplicationInitializer {